Rezidenční pobyt na zámku Balmoral

-Applicants who were not accepted are not allowed to apply in the following year neither for the same nor another scholarship.
-They may apply again for a maximum of two further awards.
+Applicants who were not accepted may apply again for a maximum of two further awards.

-For all scholarships offered the following documents - no originals! - have to be submitted by mail in German, English or French:
+For all scholarships offered the following documents have to be submitted in German, English or French:

-- CV including your artistic career history and previous grants
+- a CV including your artistic career history and previous grants

-- Statement of reasons why you have chosen this scholarship and an illustration of your objectives during your intended residence (maximum one A4 page)
+- a statement of reasons why you have chosen this scholarship and an illustration of your objectives during your intended residence (maximum one A4 page).

-- At least 10, but not more than 20 photos or other images of your artistic works (no slides, no photo CDs, no MAC data CDs), max A4 size
+- at least 10, but not more than 20 photos or other images of your artistic works (no slides, no photo CDs, no MAC data CDs), A4 size incl. passepartout

 The application materials should not exceed a total weight of 2 kg incl. packing.